-Eman Mohammed is an award-winning photojournalist and Senior TED fellow currently based in Washington, DC.
+Eman Mohammed is an award-winning Palestinian-American photojournalist and Senior TED fellow.

 Eman's passion for photography is grounded in her Palestinian heritage.
 She began her photojournalism career at 19 in the Gaza Strip, Palestine.
-For the first decade of her work, she focused on documenting the war in Gaza.
-Yet, she found refuge in focusing on long-term photo essays that tackle human rights issues and challenge stereotypical narratives.
+For the first decade of her work, she focused on documenting the life of Palestinians under the Israeli occupation and ongoing siege in the Gaza Strip.
+She found refuge in focusing on long-term photo essays that tackle human rights issues and challenge stereotypical narratives.

 Eman Mohammed | Visual Journalist

-Eman Mohammed is a visual artist and journalist, born in Saudi Arabia and educated in Gaza City, Palestine.
-Her bylines include Mother Jones, The Guardian, Le Monde, The Atlantic, NPR, and others.
+Eman Mohammed is a Palestinian-American Photojournalist.
+Who grew up in Gaza City, Palestine, and is Currently based in Washington, D.C.
+Her bylines include The Wall Street Journal, NYT, Mother Jones, The Guardian, Le Monde, The Atlantic, and NPR.

 Website via Visura